 A common work related injury involves trauma to the shoulder.
-Shoulder injuries can involve muscle bruises, broken bones, rotator cuff tears, or dislocations.
+Workplace Shoulder injuries in Albany, NY can involve muscle bruises, broken bones, rotator cuff tears, or dislocations.
 Some are treated surgical, others conservatively.

 The New York State Workers’ Compensation Board Guidelines provide specific directives regarding assessing permanency in these types of cases.
 Usually, a finding of permanency can be made one-year post surgery or one-year post injury if there is no surgery performed.
 The finding of permanency is most frequently categorized as a schedule loss of use award for the entire arm.

 A 100% loss of use of the entire arm would translate into 312 weeks of compensation.
 It is extremely rare for a total loss of use to be found.
 100% loss of use can only be assessed where there has been an amputation from the elbow to the shoulder.